Banner666r/Minesweeper-Duels-AutoSolver/README.md

 If you want to modify or apply changes, feel free to do it.
 In case you need anything, Discord: banner_666

-I would be happy If you gave credits :D
+I would be happy If you gave credits :D (even tho i used ai, it still took me hours)